Child Support Attorneys in Tampa Fight for Appropriate Orders

 Florida lawyers provide skilled negotiation and litigation for your child’s welfare

 Although Florida law recognizes that your child’s welfare depends on support from both parents, there are circumstances that can shift the burden to one or the other.
 Unequal obligations may be appropriate but only when the calculations are based on financial reality.
-At Sessums Law Group in Tampa, our experienced family law attorneys advocate aggressively for you to ensure any child support settlement or court order is the result of full financial disclosure and an accurate assessment of all pertinent facts.
+At Sessums Law Group, P.A. in Tampa, our experienced family law attorneys advocate aggressively for you to ensure any child support settlement or court order is the result of full financial disclosure and an accurate assessment of all pertinent facts.
 We know how to use the discovery process to uncover hidden assets or unreported sources of income to ensure the court has all relevant information necessary for a fair determination.

-Child support basics in Florida
+Knowledgeable firm explains child support basics in Florida

 Florida law holds that a child has a right to support from both parents, whether the parents are divorced or have never been married.
 Child support is meant to cover the child’s basic needs for food, shelter, clothing, and medical care, but it also covers what is appropriate for the healthy development of the child, based on the parents’ background and standard of living.
-So child support is meant to ensure the child’s standard of living is continued as much as possible, up to and including college expenses.
+So, child support is meant to ensure the child’s standard of living is continued as much as possible, up to and including college expenses.

 Child support orders are supposed to be gender neutral in Florida.
 But, in reality, mothers often have sole child custody, and their role as the primary caregiver often prevents them from earning as much as their ex-husbands, resulting in a disparity of economic support for their children.
 However, fathers’ rights advocates often complain that courts are too quick to order disparate support obligations without looking deeply into the parents’ finances.
 Our attorneys advocate for mothers and fathers in support disputes and pursue the best possible outcome for our clients based on the financial realities before us.

 In Florida, child support obligations commonly last until the child is 18 years old but may remain in place until high school graduation or the child’s 19th birthday.
 However, courts can order payment of college expenses.
-If the supporting parent encounters financial hardships, it is possible to petition the court for a modification of support, proving a “substantial change” has occurred, necessitating a change of at least 15 percent in the amount ordered or $50, whichever is greater.

 How courts calculate child support in Tampa